KipCollo/Java-Revision/java/Readme.md

 # Java

-Java is an OOP language developed by Sun Microsystems.It was originally called Oak, developed by James Gosling.It was alter purchased by Oracle.Originally designed for consumer electronics.
+Java is an OOP language developed by Sun Microsystems.It was originally called Oak, developed by James Gosling.It was later purchased by Oracle.Originally designed for consumer electronics.

 Java Editions includes: